ramanrishi076/Web-Designing-Sample-Car-Website/README.md

 ## 📄 License

 This project is for **educational and portfolio purposes only**.
-BMW trademarks, logos, and brand assets belong to their respective owners.
+Jaguar trademarks, logos, and brand assets belong to their respective owners.